-MCT suggests that this inconsistency could be remedied by adding a provision to Part XIC so that the ACCC has the power to impose an access undertaking on a major supplier of declared services and to enforce pricing under that undertaking in order to ensure that it is application is non-discriminatory.
+MCT suggests that this inconsistency could be remedied by adding a provision to Part XIC empowering the ACCC to impose an access undertaking on a major supplier of declared services and to enforce pricing under that undertaking in order to ensure that the application is non-discriminatory.
+The provision would co-exist with current mechanism where access providers voluntarily submit an undertaking and would provide an incentive for providers to be both proactive and reasonable in submitting undertakings.
+An alternative, or potentially co operative, mechanism is to make arbitrated prices and terms public.
+This may have the advantage of deterring arbitrations, however it would be reliant on parties pursuing arbitrations to a determination in relevant areas and would therefore incur both delay and costs.

-This provision would ensure non-discriminatory and transparent terms and conditions to declared bottleneck services and reduce the role of closed arbitration outcomes.
+These provisions would ensure non-discriminatory and transparent terms and conditions to declared bottleneck services and reduce the role of closed arbitration outcomes.
+In effect it would create a posted pricing regime.
 It would also increase the accountability of the Commission by operating in an environment of open information and public decision making.